 Of Course I knew about Peter Post and was invited to his villa on the outskirts of Amsterdam for Esquire magazine.
 I also knew he was like me the son of an Amsterdam butcher.
 In the old days I was told, cyclists had to put a tender piece of meat inside their cycle shorts to protect their behinds.
 So, I brought him a good juicy and bloody steak and did some pictures with that.
 Blood running from his hands.
 For those people who know a thing or two about the hard life of a professional cyclist understand the connection was clear.
 But even without the bloody steak, you can see the scars and stitches in Peter Post’s worn but still good-looking face.

 I met Jan Montyn before during a prior photoshoot.
 I was not so much aware of his life story then.
 This time perhaps 20 years later we had a much more personal connection but Jan was facing health issues and did not live much longer.
 I personally like the introspective character of this portrait of a man who witnessed hardship and wars and came out of that incredible life a great artist.

 At the time of my meeting with Bernardo, he was working on the Sheltering Sky movie.
-This introspective portrait was shot in a very small production office in London, using a film spotlight and my trusty Hasselblad camera.
+One of all time favorite movies and book by Paul Bowles.
+This somewhat introspective portrait was shot in a very small production office in London, using a film spotlight and my trusty Hasselblad camera.

 I was able to have a private portrait sitting with Polanski in the Pulitzer hotel Amsterdam.
 The bronze statue of the young female in the background refers to his personal life regarding relationships with women.